SmarterServices/2015-developer-interview-process/README.md

 The user interface should use [Bootstrap](http://getbootstrap.com/) for the styling as well as a front end framework such as [AngularJS](https://angularjs.org/), [ReactJS](http://facebook.github.io/react/), [JQueryUI](http://jqueryui.com/), etc.  Please choose the framework you are most comfortable with and would choose if you were building a larger scale web application.

 ### REST API
 The API should be built using Node.js, however the structure the application is your decision.
 The main thing we will be looking for is a solid understanding of architecting a node application.
 You are welcome to choose a [REST API framework](https://www.npmjs.com/search?q=rest+framework) if you wish and use any npm modules you feel are required to complete the task.
+We have been using [hapi](http://hapijs.com) in some recent projects so that might be a good one to use.

 ### Functionality